MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 1. Copy the [PowerShell script to import updates into WSUS](#powershell-script-to-import-updates-into-wsus) from this article into a text editor and save it as `ImportUpdatesIntoWSUS.ps1`.
 Use a location you can easily access, such as `C:\temp`.
 1. Open the Microsoft Update Catalog site, [https://www.catalog.update.microsoft.com](https://www.catalog.update.microsoft.com), in a browser.
 1. Search for an update you want to import into WSUS.
 1. From the returned list, select the update you want to import into WSUS.
-The update details page will open.
+The update details page opens.
 1. Use the **Copy** button on the update details page to copy the **UpdateID**.
    - The updateID is also the GUID located after the `?id=` in the URL of the update details page.
 For example, in the URL `https://www.catalog.update.microsoft.com/ScopedViewInline.aspx?updateid=12345678-90ab-cdef-1234-567890abcdef` the updateID is `12345678-90ab-cdef-1234-567890abcdef`.
 1. The script can be used to import a single update, or multiple updates.